SAhmadUmass/zendeskclone4/makingRESTendpoints.md

 **Plan: Implement Basic REST API Endpoints (Atomic Steps)**

 Below is a step-by-step outline for a junior developer to create Basic REST API endpoints in a Next.js + Supabase project.
-You won’t see actual code here, just high-level guidance and optional pseudocode.
-Where code might be helpful, it’s mentioned in a generic format without line numbers.
+You won't see actual code here, just high-level guidance and optional pseudocode.
+Where code might be helpful, it's mentioned in a generic format without line numbers.

 ---